 For the majority of vloggers on YouTube, audio quality is of the same importance as video quality.
 Unfortunately, even though many manufacturers claim that their cameras have built-in stereo mics, their quality is often less than acceptable.
-What I’m saying is if audio quality does mean a lot for you, consider getting an external microphone.
+What I’m saying is if audio quality does mean a lot for you, consider getting one of these best microphone for YouTube.
 Lapel mics work well if you’re using a point-and-shoot camera.
 As you know, this type of cameras doesn’t offer a port for external mic, so you just have to make a do with a small wearable microphone.

 If you’re using a DSLR or mirrorless camera and it happens to have a microphone port, you can use the hot-shoe mounted shotgun mic.
 It’s more expensive than lapel mic and makes your camera heavier.
 However, it works great in emphasizing your voice while at the same time isolating the noise in the background.
 You will get better audio clarity and may well attract more people to subscribe on your YouTube channel.

 For those of you who are mostly seated when filming your videos (beauty, gaming, and dashboard vloggers), consider buying a USB condenser mic.
 This type of microphone is best used in a controlled setting where there isn’t much background noise.
 You can put it on an empty space on your desk, so it won’t obstruct the camera.
 Depending on the model you choose, this type of microphone can set you back from measly tens of dollars to well over a hundred.